invenia/blog/_posts/JuliaLangFeatures.md

 4
 ```

-### Overdub/recurse

 Rather than replacing each call with `call_and_print`,
-we could make it call something that would do the work we are interested in,
+we could instead call a function that does the work we are interested in,
-and then call `rewriten` on that function.
+and then call `rewriten` on this function.
 So, not only does the function we call get rewritten,
 but so does every function it calls, all the way down.